Tejasvanvekar/Sparse-optimal-control-of-Viscous-Chan-hilliard-via-Gradient-descent--1D-2D/README.md

 The simulators are designed to be run from the **project root directory**.

 ### Interactive Mode
-Run the driver script. [cite_start]You will see a "Forward Preview" first, followed by prompts to configure the optimization (weights, steps, targets)[cite: 1987].
+Run the driver script. [cite_start]You will see a "Forward Preview" first, followed by prompts to configure the optimization (weights, steps, targets).

 **To run the 1D Simulator:**
 ```bash